-Under the Plan the College will contribute an amount equal to 4.5% percent of the base salary earned by the employee during the fiscal year.
+The College will contribute an amount equal to 4.5% of the base salary earned by the employee during the fiscal year.
 The College's contributions toward the retirement plan of the employee are solely for the benefit of the employee.
 The College retains no interest in the funds it contributes to the employee's retirement plan.
-The participating employee is required to contribute 3.5% percent of their base salary toward their retirement plan.
+The participating employee is required to contribute 3.5% of their base salary toward their retirement plan.